-On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer, former chairman of the board and a former member of the Company's Board of Directors, filed an action, Richard P. Nespola v.
+On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer, former chairman of the board and a former member of the Company's Board of Directors, filed an action.
+Richard P. Nespola v.
 The Management Network Group, Inc., against the Company with the American Arbitration Association.
 In the action, Mr. Nespola claims that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
-Further, Mr. Nespola claims the Company defamed him by publishing to the Board of Directors of the Company allegedly false reasons for terminating his employment for cause.
+Further, Mr. Nespola claims the Company defamed him.
 Mr. Nespola seeks in excess of \$1.6 million in damages plus attorneys' fees and costs.
 TMNG denies Mr. Nespola's allegations, does not believe the action has any merit, and intends to defend against it vigorously.
-The proceeding is at a preliminary stage and the Company is unable to reasonably estimate any possible loss or range of possible loss given the current status of the arbitration and given the inherent uncertainty in predicting any future judicial or arbitration decision or other resolution of the proceeding.
+Discovery has not been completed and the Company is unable to reasonably estimate any possible loss or range of possible loss given the current status of the arbitration and given the inherent uncertainty in predicting any future judicial or arbitration decision or other resolution of the proceeding.
+The arbitration hearing on this action is currently scheduled for October 2013.